-Finally, data visualisation is becoming an increasingly important feature for intranets in 2023.
+Finally, data visualization is becoming an increasingly important feature for intranets in 2023.
 By using dashboard displays to provide employees with real-time updates on key performance metrics – whether it be sales figures, customer service reviews, or even the progress of specific projects – intranets become more engaging and immersive for employees.

-Data visualisation also makes it easier (and quicker) for employees to digest large amounts of data – nobody wants to read a never-ending block of text just to get to a key figure or data point.
+Data visualization also makes it easier (and quicker) for employees to digest large amounts of data – nobody wants to read a never-ending block of text just to get to a key figure or data point.

 Overall, the employee intranet is going to remain a key feature in the modern workplace, even as the digital workplace itself continues to evolve and change alongside advances in technology.

-Perhaps the most meaningful change in intranet technology is going to be the integration of both AI and AR; with the power to customise the user experience for each employee, a company intranet can evolve from a helpful tool into a comprehensive digital workplace.
+Perhaps the most meaningful change in intranet technology is going to be the integration of both AI and AR; with the power to customize the user experience for each employee, a company intranet can evolve from a helpful tool into a comprehensive digital workplace.

 Atlas is the game-changing intranet that powers collaboration, knowledge and putting people-first.